auth0/docs/articles/quickstart/native/ios-swift/03-user-sessions.md

 ## Dealing with a non-valid idToken

 How to deal with a non-valid idToken is up to you.
 You will normally choose between two scenarios:
-Either you ask users to re-enter theirs credentials, or you can use delegation with a [refresh_token((/refresh-token)) to obtain a new valid idToken again.
+Either you ask users to re-enter theirs credentials, or you can use `delegation` with a [refresh token](/refresh-token) to obtain a new valid idToken again.

 If you aim for the former scenario, make sure you clear all the keychain stored values by doing: